gnieh/logback-config/README.md

 for a service-provider for the `org.gnieh.logback.config.ConfigLoader` interface, and calls the first one that it find.
 If none are found the Typesafe configuration is loaded by a call to ConfigFactory.load().

-If the configuration value `scanPeriod` is assigned a duration value then all regular files (those directly contained in the file system) encountered in the Typesafe configuration will be checked for changes at that interval, and the configuration will be reloaded if any have been modified.
+If the configuration value `scan-period` is assigned a duration value then all regular files (those directly contained in the file system) encountered in the Typesafe configuration will be checked for changes at that interval, and the configuration will be reloaded if any have been modified.